aghosal89/Frechet_SingleIndex/SphereSimulation/readme.txt

 .mat file for each of the 18 simulation settings.
 The numeric and graphical summaries in the text can be reproduced as follows.

-1) To reproduce the panels in Figure 1, run the script "Figure_sphereplots.m".
+1) To reproduce the panels in Figure 1, run the script "Figure_sphereplots_new.m".

 2) To reproduce Tables 1 and 2, the script "Tables_1_2_computation.m" can be used.
 As lines 4-5 of this script indicate, a result file from 'FinalSimResults' must first